Package eremitalpa

 Args

-path
+path : str

-convert_to_upper
+convert_to_upper : bool

-Force sequences to be uppercase.
+If True, convert sequences to uppercase.

-start
+start : int

 def log_df_func(f: Callable, *args, **kwargs)